odk-x/docs/odkx-src/injected-interfaces.rst

 It takes a JSON object ``columnNameValueMap`` that maps column names to their values for the checkpoint.
 The ``rowId`` is used to specify the ID of the checkpoint.
 The function uses the ``getOdkDataIf().addCheckpoint`` method to add the checkpoint to the specified table.
 Callback functions are registered to handle the success or failure of the addition operation.
+For more information about check points see `here <https://docs.odk-x.org/services-using/#resolving-checkpoint-issues>`

 saveCheckpointAsIncomplete
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~